hoangduytran/blender-manual/manual/modeling/geometry_nodes/geometry/operations/merge_by_distance.rst

 Selection
    Boolean field that is true for parts of the geometry to be deleted.
-   Unselected points will be completely unsed for the operation-- they will not be merged into other points, and no points will merge into them either.
+   Unselected points will be completely unused for the operation-- they will not be merged into other points, and no points will merge into them either.

    .. tip::